 Bills for tuition and fees will be available for viewing on the MyUCSC portal.
-To view the billing and payment schedule, visit the SBS website: https://sbs.ucsc.edu/index.html
+To view the billing and payment schedule, visit this website: https://sbs.ucsc.edu/forms/billsched\17\18.pdf

 Please note that there is a difference between undergraduate payment dates and graduate payment dates.